Supporting your Journey to Certification

 The START! programme has been developed to complement the Global Standard for Food Safety.
 As certification to the Standard continues to develop, it's important to provide opportunities to recognise and encourage the development of food safety systems in small sites where the full requirements of the Standard may not always be practical or add value, and in sites that are still developing food safety management systems.

 The START! programme is aligned with the Global Food Safety Initiative (GFSI) Global Markets programme.
 The START! programme will enable audits and certification against two levels of requirements: basic and intermediate.

 The basic and intermediate level requirements of the START! programme provide recognised stepping stones towards eventual certification to the full Standard (if required).
 They also provide assurance to customers about the food safety systems operating at those supply sites that have gained certification at either of these two levels.

 Working with Salsa

-We are working in partnership with SALSA to support suppliers who have grown under the SALSA Scheme and are seeking to transition to the START! programme.
+We are working in partnership with SALSA, Zero2Five and Cardiff Metropolitan University to support suppliers who have grown under the SALSA Scheme and are seeking to transition to the START! programme.
 This partnership provides a road map for those suppliers who have successfully grown as SMEs within the SALSA Scheme and want to develop their market opportunities by moving to the next stage using a structured approach to achieve full BRCGS certification.

 Retailers such as Waitrose support START! as they see it as a learning and development roadmap for suppliers wanting to gain full BRCGS accreditation.
 Together with the SALSA Scheme, there is a clear and logical pathway of progression which supports the development of food safety standards within businesses as they grow.